-- a) Detailed building plans and specifications containing sufficient information to verify that the completed building will comply with the Building Code of Australia. - b) A list of any existing fire safety measures provided in relation to the land or any existing building on the land (not applicable to dwellings or outbuildings) - c) A list of any proposed fire safety measures provided in relation to the land or any existing building on the land (not applicable to dwellings or outbuildings) - d) A report prepared by a professional engineer detailing the proposed methods of excavation, shoring or pile construction, and what measures are to be implemented to prevent damage from occurring to adjoining or nearby premises as a result of the proposed excavation works.
+- a) Detailed building plans and specifications containing sufficient information to verify that the completed building will comply with the Building Code of Australia. - b) A list of any existing fire safety measures provided in relation to the land or any existing

+- building on the land - c) A list of any proposed fire safety measures provided in relation to the land or any existing building on the land - d) A report prepared by a professional engineer detailing the proposed methods of excavation, shoring or pile construction, and what measures are to be implemented to prevent damage from occurring to adjoining or nearby premises as a result of the proposed excavation works.
 (NOTE: Any practices or procedures specified to avoid damage to adjoining or nearby premises are to be incorporated into the plans and specifications for the construction certificate). - e) Method of protecting window/door openings as required by BCA Part 3. - f) Method of ventilating the basement car park.
-(Note: If mechanical ventilation is required, mechanical ventilation plans shall be submitted that also confirm the minimum height clearances specified by AS 2890.1 - Car parking, will be achieved).
+(Note: If mechanical ventilation is required, mechanical ventilation plans shall be submitted that also confirm the minimum height clearances specified by AS 2890.1 Car parking, will be achieved).